publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697e.md

     (f) __Review__

         After the issuance and sale of debentures under this section, the Administration, at intervals not greater than 12 months, shall review the financings made by each premier certified lender.
 The review shall include the lender’s credit decisions and general compliance with the eligibility requirements for each financing approved under the program authorized under this section.
-The Administration shall consider the findings of the review in carrying out its responsibilities under subsection (g) of this section, but such review shall not affect any outstanding debenture guarantee.
+The Administration shall consider the findings of the review in carrying out its responsibilities under subsection (g), but such review shall not affect any outstanding debenture guarantee.

     (g) __Suspension or revocation__

     The designation of a certified development company as a premier certified lender may be suspended or revoked if the Administration determines that the company—

-        (1) has not continued to meet the criteria for eligibility under subsection (b) of this section;
+        (1) has not continued to meet the criteria for eligibility under subsection (b);

-        (2) has not established or maintained the loss reserve required under subsection (c) of this section;
+        (2) has not established or maintained the loss reserve required under subsection (c);

         (3) is failing to adhere to the Administration’s rules and regulations; or